 Microsoft offers many shortcut keys to simplify and speed up our work on the Windows computer.
 One such shortcut is the Alt+Tab key that allows you to easily switch between the open windows.
 Most users are used to this shortcut to navigate to different apps on their Windows 10 system.
 But, what if suddenly Alt Tab is not working in Windows 10?

-You may find it frustrating and time-consuming to use mouse clicks to switch between different applications.
+You may find it frustrating and time-consuming especially when function keys are not working.
+In such cases, one has to use mouse clicks to switch between different applications.
 The shortcut keys may stop working because of keyboard malfunction, registry errors, device driver issues, or system glitches.
 You can fix it conveniently with the help of full proof solutions.

 How To Fix Alt Tab Not Working in Windows 10